Gun chronograph

-A ballistic chronograph or gun chronograph is a measuring instrument used to measure the velocity of a projectile in flight, typically fired from a gun.
+A ballistic chronograph or gun chronograph is a measuring instrument used to measure the velocity of a projectile in flight, typically fired from a gun or other firearm.
+The instrument is often useful for tasks such as gauging the utility of a firearm or safety of less-lethal projectiles fired from items such as a paintball gun or BB gun.

 History

 Benjamin Robins (1707–1751) invented the ballistic pendulum that measures the momentum of the projectile fired by a gun.
 Dividing the momentum by the projectile mass gives the velocity.
 Robbins published his results as New Principles of Gunnery in 1742.
 The ballistic pendulum could make only one measurement per firing because the device catches the projectile.
 The gun's accuracy also limited how far down range a measurement could be made.

 Alessandro Vittorio Papacino d'Antoni published results in 1765 using a wheel chronometer.
 This used a horizontal spinning wheel with a vertical paper mounted on the rim.
 The bullet was fired across the diameter of the wheel so that it pierced the paper on both sides, and the angular difference along with the rotation speed of the wheel was used to compute the bullet velocity.

 An early chronograph that measures velocity directly was built in 1804 by Grobert, a colonel in the French Army.
 This used a rapidly rotating axle with two disks mounted on it about 13 feet apart.
 The bullet was fired parallel to the axle, and the angular displacement of the holes in the two disks, together with the rotational speed of the axle, yielded the bullet velocity.